do-community/developer-glossary/content/terms/debugging.md

 > Debugging can be a time consuming process as it involves a couple of steps - locating the line number, identifying the type, take the help of google and finally, fixing the error.

 ## Further Reading
-- I found a [Wikipedia article](https://en.wikipedia.org/wiki/Debugging) that covers some interesting things about debugging.
+- Here's a [Wikipedia article](https://en.wikipedia.org/wiki/Debugging) that covers some interesting things about debugging.